JPSAppClub/ExampleApp/README.md

 You can see this app in action here: https://youtu.be/uGAr68fsDmw

-*Created by Michelle Ran for the JPS App Club, the app development division of CyberHawks.*
+*Created by Michelle Ran for the JPS App Club, the app development division of CyberHawks.
+Contact us at jpsappclub@gmail.com if you have any questions, comments, or suggestions!*